dmlc/gluon-cv/scripts/tracking/smot/README.md

 # [SMOT](https://arxiv.org/abs/2010.16031)

-SMOT: Single-Shot Multi Object Tracking
+**SMOT: Single-Shot Multi Object Tracking**

 by Wei Li, Yuanjun Xiong, Shuo Yang, Siqi Deng and Wei Xia

 ## Introduction

-In this we release code and models from the paper [Single-Shot Multi Object Tracking (SMOT)](https://arxiv.org/abs/2010.16031), to perform multi-object tracking.
-SMOT is a new tracking framework that converts any single-shot detector (SSD) model into an online multiple object tracker. **You can track any object as long as the detector can recognize the category, no training is required.**.
-We also want to point out that, SMOT is very efficient, its runtime is close to the runtime of the chosen detector.
+In this, we release code and models from the paper [Single-Shot Multi Object Tracking (SMOT)](https://arxiv.org/abs/2010.16031), to perform multi-object tracking.
+SMOT is a new tracking framework that converts any single-shot detector (SSD) model into an online multiple object tracker. **You can track any object as long as the detector can recognize the category, no training is required.** We also want to point out that, SMOT is very efficient, its runtime is close to the runtime of the chosen detector.

 ## Installation